Huotes/CommitMaker/README.md

 Chuck Norris invented the bolt-action rifle, liquor, sexual intercourse, and football-- in that order.

 Chuck Norris is his own line at the DMV.

+When J. Robert Oppenheimer said 'I am become death, the destroyer Of worlds', He was not referring to the atomic bomb.
+He was referring to the Chuck Norris halloween costume he was wearing.